 There were 8 puppies in the pen.
-8 black and tan puppies, born on Boxing Day 1999.
-I sat down on the ground outside the pen and stuck my hand in to receive a fistful of puppy slobber from 8 wriggling bodies.
-After a while, they all wandered off to drink water, play with each other, nap – all of them except one.
+8 black and tan puppies born on Boxing Day 1999.
+I sat on the ground outside the pen and stuck my hand in to receive a fistful of puppy slobber from 8 wriggling bodies.
+After a while, they all wandered off to drink water, play with each other, and nap – all except one.

 This one little puppy didn’t go He sat down on the other side of the chain-link fence and let me pet him and talk to him.
-After about 1/2 an hour he tried to get closer to me and got his head stuck in the fence and starting yelping for dear life.
+After about 1/2 an hour, he tried to get closer to me and got his head stuck in the fence, and started yelping for dear life.
 I knew he was the one.

-We visited every beach, every park and on those just perfect days, I would bring him to work with me in my Tracker (convertible).
-The top would be off, the breeze would be blowing and for my 4-6 hour shift as a waitress, Bowser would sit in the car and relax.
-I didn’t need to tie him up, I didn’t worry about him – he was waiting for me and wasn’t going anywhere until I was.
+We visited every beach and every park, and on those just perfect days, I would bring him to work with me in my Tracker (convertible).
+The top would be off, the breeze would be blowing, and for my 4-6 hour shift as a waitress, Bowser would sit in the car and relax.
+I didn’t need to tie him up; I didn’t worry about him – he was waiting for me and wasn’t going anywhere until I was.
 I would sneak out strips of bacon and burger patties as often as I could and give him a pet and a tinkle break.
 Some people would think that’s odd, but I knew he would rather wait where he could watch me through the windows than sit at home staring at the door.

 Bowser was also my radar – my boy radar.
-‘If you don’t like my dog then I don’t like you’.
+‘If you don’t like my dog, then I don’t like you’.
 In fact, Bowser was my first serious, long-term relationship and I was fully committed.
 I laughed with him, cried with him and went on dates with him.
-He was the boy who stuck by my side as I learned the in’s and out’s of my anxiety disorder and OCD.
+He was the boy who stuck by my side as I learned the ins and out’s of my anxiety, ADHD and OCD (it’s a lovely trifecta).
 Never judging, just listening.

 I guess I haven’t mentioned what type of dog my Bowser was.
-Well, it’s really anybody’s guess, but we settled on Doberman, Whippet and Shepherd and MAN could that dog run.
+Well, it’s anybody’s guess, but we settled on Doberman, Whippet and Shepherd, and MAN, could that dog run.

 We took him up to Rutherford Mall once in the evening to throw the ball for him.
 He ran so fast that when the ball bounced off the wall…so did he, as we heard his yelp echo across the parking lot.

-I remember taking him to my girlfriend’s house who’s Mom very kindly, let me bring Bowser in the house on 1 condition – that he NEVER, step foot on the glorious and plush white carpet in the living room.
-So, we were hanging out making gingerbread houses one day and I realized that ‘hey, gingerbread sure does look an awful lot like poop’.
+I remember taking him to my girlfriend’s house, who’s Mom very kindly, let me bring Bowser into the house on 1 condition – that he NEVER step foot on the glorious and plush white carpet in the living room.
+So, we were hanging out making gingerbread houses one day, and I realized that ‘hey, gingerbread sure does look an awful lot like poop’.
 I proceeded to make a nicely curled pile which I carefully placed on a wee piece of paper towel on her lush carpet.
-A few minutes later we heard footsteps going up the stairs and a moment later ‘KYLIE…BOWSER!’
-I ran to the living room and with a dropped jaw claimed that it just couldn’t be Bowsers.
+A few minutes later, we heard footsteps going up the stairs and a moment later, ‘KYLIE…BOWSER!’
+I ran to the living room and, with a dropped jaw, claimed that it just couldn’t be Bowsers.
 She asked me how on earth I could know that, so I bent down, picked it up, smelled it, took a bite and said, ‘Nope, definitely not Bowsers’.